git-srinath/DMS3.0/doc/CORRECTIONS_LOG.md

-# Corrections Log - PKGDWJOB Python Implementation
+# Corrections Log - PKGDMS_JOB Python Implementation

 This document tracks corrections and improvements made to the initial implementation.